My story

 I have been interested in “all things spiritual” since I was twenty-one, when I became involved in an eastern-style meditation group in 1992 through a friend.
 I was captivated by the stories of Indian saints and so on, the mysterious powers they had, and a whole new world of wonder opened up for me.

-As I wrote in my story “Ganeshpuri” earlier, I even travelled to India to meet the leader of this eastern spiritual group, the guru, and spent a month there in an ashram.
-It was an incredible experience.
+As I wrote in my story “Ganeshpuri” earlier, I even travelled to India to meet the leader of this eastern spiritual group, the guru, and spent a month there in the ashram.
+It was an unforgettable experience.

-In 1994, I moved away from this yoga-based teaching partly because I had grown out of the whole “bow to the guru” philosophy, but also because my life and spiritual situation had changed.
+In 1994, I moved away from this yoga-based teaching partly because I had grown out of the whole “bow to the guru” philosophy, but also because my life and spiritual situation had changed, and a new spiritual opportunity presented itself.

 In 1998, I had one of my most powerful spiritual experiences where I experienced a new way of looking at things, communed with God and understood His nature, and I discovered some of what lay ahead in the future.
 Basically, it was a short amount of time being in a high state of consciousness.

-In 2005, I began to travel my own spiritual path without any sort of formal teaching or spiritual support whatsoever.
-During this time, I had many profound and beautiful experiences which kept me moving forward, and I gained more confidence and felt a lot happier.
+From 2005, I began to travel my own spiritual path without any sort of formal teaching or spiritual support whatsoever.
+During this time, I had many profound and beautiful experiences which kept me moving forward, and I gained more confidence and felt happier knowing I was gaining an inner strength, and that God was in my life in a noticeable way.

 Exercise